How did the turkey reserve its place on our traditional Thanksgiving table?

 You’ve all heard how our ancestors hunted this bird.
 But here is the real story – the turkey scoop.

 Seems our forefathers remembered to take their muskets that day, but forgot to take their ammunition.
 As the men marched toward the woods, they took one addition, an Indian scout.

-As the story played out, the hunters spotted an elk.
+As the story played out, the great white hunters spotted an elk.
 It was a fine animal for a Thanksgiving feast.
 It sported a trophy rack no doubt.

 Several hunters took aim, pulled back their triggers and clicked.
 They soon discovered their muskets had no shot.

 This realization made them sick to their stomachs.

 What could they do?

 What would they have for their Thanksgiving feast?